midhunkalarikkal/FullDomain/Notes/DSA3.md

 `Suffix Trie`
 ---------------
-A suffix trie is a specific type of trie (prefix tree) used for storing all the suffixes of a given string.
-Each path from the root to a leaf node in the suffix trie represents a suffix of the string.
-This data structure is particularly useful for tasks like substring search, pattern matching, and text compression.
+A suffix trie is a compressed trie containing all the suffixes of a given string.
+It is used for fast pattern searching within a string.

+ROOT
+ ├── a
+ │    └── p
+ │         └── p
+ │              └── l
+ │                   └── e
+ ├── p
+ │    └── p
+ │         └── l
+ │              └── e
+ ├── p
+ │    └── l
+ │         └── e
+ ├── l
+ │    └── e
+ └── e

 `Suffix Trie Applications`
 ---------------------------
+Pattern matching in bioinformatics (DNA sequences)
-Substring search
+Substring search (e.g., does 'ana' exist in 'banana'?)
 Finding longest repeated substrings
-Bioinformatics (DNA sequence analysis)
+Plagiarism detection
+Compression algorithms (LZ-based techniques)

 `Prefix Trie (Standard Trie)`
 -----------------------------
-A prefix trie (often just called a trie) is a tree-like data structure that stores a dynamic set of strings, where each node represents a single character of a string.
-This structure is used primarily for efficient retrieval of a string's prefix.
+A prefix trie (also called a standard trie) is a tree data structure used to store a set of strings where each path from the root to a node represents a prefix of a word.
+It is optimized for prefix-based lookups.

+ROOT
+ └── a
+      └── p
+           └── p
+                └── l
+                     └── e

 `Prefix Trie (Standard Trie) Applications`
 --------------------------------------------
-Autocomplete systems
+Autocomplete search (Google search bar, code editors)
-Spell checkers
+Spell checking and suggestion
-IP routing (longest prefix matching)
+IP routing (longest prefix match)
+Dictionary word lookups
+Text prediction in messaging apps